adamsyy/s3.oopslab/Lab_Cycle/Cycle_4/README.md

-Employee.java: Write two java classes Employer and Engineer.
+Inheritance1.java: Write two java classes Employer and Engineer.
 Engineer should inherit from Employee class.
 Employee class to have two methods display() and calcSalary().
 Write a program to display the engineer salary and to display from Employee class using a single object instantiation.(ie. only one object creation allowed)
 -> display() only prints the name of the class and doe snot return any value.
 Ex.
 "Name of class in Employee" -> calcSalary() in Employee displays "salary of employee is 10000" and calcSalary() in Engineer displays "Salary of employee is 20000"
 </br>